Salsa in The Pantry – Never Go Hungry

 If you haven’t tried FODY Original Mild Salsa, it’s high time!
 It is non-GMO, gluten-free and contains diced tomatoes, water, crushed tomatoes, jalapeno peppers, cilantro, cider vinegar, sea salt, lime juice concentrate, cumin and natural flavors.
 If you have been missing your salsa, there is no need for you to go without anymore.
 UPDATE: They now offer a Medium heat level version, as well.

 And if you are a salsa fan, then we bet you like snacking, too.
-Check out our article on some of our favorites, and we even have an article for those of you who like CRUNCHY snacks in particular!
+Check out our article on some of our favorite snacks, and we even have an article for those of you who like CRUNCHY snacks in particular!